 Like Back to the Future (1985), the suburban dream family could ultimately be viewed as a financial institution in which unconditional love and happiness equate to fiscal prosperity.
-Not that the film seeks to promote this, but George’s problems had to be wrapped up and solved somehow and it seems that regaining financial promise was both the most realistic (in terms of a capitalist society) and unavoidable conclusion to the film.
+Not that the film seeks to promote this, but George’s problems had to be wrapped up and solved somehow and it seems that regaining financial promise was both the most realistic and unavoidable conclusion to It’s A Wonderful Life!.

 The power and emotional resonance of It’s A Wonderful Life!, however, are highlighted in the disregard of such cynical conclusions.
 Capra would like to leave us thinking that the money was merely a catalyst in restoring the love that had always been there and that a dependency on a sole realist philosophy leaves no room for unadulterated sentiment.

 As antagonist Henry F. Potter states, “Ideals without common sense can ruin this town” but George Bailey seems to have proven him wrong, as narrative law designates that he should.
 We are left in a world where good hearts triumph, wealth can be shared and sentiment can overcome cynicism.